Mr-Violets/Hello-World/README.md

 # Hello-World
-This si my first repository in the GitHub.
+This is my first repository in the GitHub.